Multiphase Flow

 Events

 The periodic event named solverApplications triggers the application of the solver on its target region.
 This event must point to the solver by name.
 In this example, the name of the solver is compflow and was defined in the Solvers block.
 The time step is initialized using the initialDt attribute of the flow solver.
-Then, if the solver converges in less than a certain number of nonlinear iterations (by default, 40% of the maximum number of nonlinear iterations), the time step will be increased until it reaches the maximum time step size specified with maxEventDt.
-If the time step fails, the time step will be cut.
-The parameters defining the time stepping strategy can be finely tuned by the user in the flow solver block.
-Note that all times are in seconds.
+Then, if the solver converges in less than a certain number of nonlinear iterations (by default, 40% of the maximum number of nonlinear iterations), the time step will increase until it reaches the maximum time step size specified with maxEventDt.
+If convergence fails, the time step will be cut.
+Parameters defining the time stepping strategy can be adjusted by the user in the flow solver block.
+All times are in seconds.

 <Events